Basis Report/Resources/Capital Allocation

 ```html

-NOPAT is net operating profit after tax — operating income adjusted for taxes, with financing effects stripped out.
-Invested capital is equity plus interest-bearing debt, minus cash.
-Together, they answer one question: how much did this business earn on every dollar actually put to work?
+NOPAT is net operating profit after tax — operating income with taxes applied, but before interest expense.
+Invested capital is what the business actually has deployed: equity plus debt, minus excess cash.
+The result tells you the unlevered return the business generates on every dollar it has put to work.

 ```